Eastern long-beaked echidna: Ecology

 Eastern long-beaked echidnas are mainly insect eaters, or insectivores.
 The long snout proves essential for the echidna's survival because of its ability to get in between hard-to-reach places and scavenge for smaller insect organisms such as larvae and ticks.
 Along with this snout, they have a specific evolutionary adaptation in their tongues for snatching up various earthworms, which are its main type of food source.

 Zaglossus bartoni habitats include tropical hill forests to sub-alpine forests, upland grasslands and scrub.
-The species has been found in locations up to an elevation of around 4,150 m.
+The species has been found in locations up to an elevation of around 4,150 m (that is, the highest elevations available on New Guinea).

-Zaglossus bartoni is currently listed as Vulnerable on the Red List. improved from critically endangered.
+Zaglossus bartoni is currently listed as "vulnerable" on the Red List, improved from "critically endangered" until 2016.
 Deforestation is one of the factors leading to the decline of this species.

 Humans are the main factor in diminishing populations of eastern long-beaked echidnas.
 Locals in areas surrounding regions that these organisms inhabit often prey upon them for food.
 Feral dogs are known to occasionally consume this species.
 These mammals dig burrows, providing some protection from predation.
 Factors of deforestation also impact this species negatively.
 There are four isolated subspecies that inhabit specific geographical regions.